sunilrpandey/design_topics/README.md

-# design_principles
+# design_topics
-short and simple programs to understand design patterns, solid principles etc
+short and simple programs to understand design patterns, solid principles and other design topics